workleap/renovate-config/README.md

 }
 ```

-You also need to provide a GitHub token in the CI:
+You will also need to provide a GitHub token in the CI:

 ```yaml
 trigger: none